MARPOL (The International Convention for Prevention of Marine Pollution For Ships): The Ultimate Guide

 Most importantly, this annexe prohibits dumping hazardous waste within 12 nautical miles of the nearest land.

-Chapter 2 deals with Surveys and Certifications requirement for all oil tanker ships of 150GT and other sips of 400 GT.
-And comprises five regulations.
+Chapter 2 deals with the Survey and Certification requirement for all oil tanker ships of 150 GT and other ships of 400 GT and comprises 5 regulations.

 Related Read: How to Get Dangerous Cargo Endorsement Certificate?

-Regulation 6 describes the requirement for different surveys to comply with MARPOL annexe 1.
+Regulation 6 describes the requirement for different surveys to comply with MARPOL Annexe 1.

 Regulation 7 provides the terms to issue or endorse the IOPP certificate to the ship post successful survey by the appropriate administration.
-Regulation 8 also describes how to issue or support the certificates by another contracting government, followed by Regulation 9, which tells the form of the certificate, including languages such as English or the official language of issuing country.
+Regulation 8 also describes how to issue or support the certificates by another contracting government, followed by Regulation 9, which tells the form of the certificate, including languages such as English or the official language of the issuing country.

 Regulation 10 explains the duration and validity of certificates and provides timelines for the renewal of certificates.